die casting molds specifically designed for motor covers

 Metallic Permanent Molds

-A die casting mold is a metallic permanent mold used in conjunction with a die casting machine.
+A die casting mold is a metallic permanent mold used with a die casting machine.
 It contains the mold cavity, which forms the contours and dimensions of the casting.
 The liquid die casting alloy is fed through channels known as the gating system.

 Components of a Die Casting Mold